-Medical studies are beginning to suggest that marijuana may have medical benefits.
-This idea is not new, however, since accounts of marijuana being used as medicine go back until at least.
-However, current science is so close to proving that marijuana can heal, that some states and countries have already legalized its use for medical purposes.
+Medical studies are beginning to suggest that marijuana may have therapeutic benefits.
+This idea is not new; accounts of marijuana being used as medicine go back thousands of years.
+However, current science is validating ancient knowledge, causing some states and countries to legalize marijuana for medical purposes.

-It’s been know for years that medical marijuana could treat and reduce the symptoms of seizures, extreme nausea, and cancer.
-Now we know it may also be beneficial for glaucoma, Multiple sclerosis, HIV and AIDS, chronic pain, and asthma.
+We’ve known for years that medical marijuana could treat and reduce the symptoms of seizures, extreme nausea, and cancer.
+Now we know it may also help with glaucoma, Multiple sclerosis, HIV and AIDS, chronic pain, and asthma.
 But, these are just some of the conditions – the list keeps growing!

-Although most Americans agree that marijuana has positive health benefits, many fear the idea of getting high.
-As a result, one chemical in marijuana, CBD is quickly taking priority over natural plants.
-However, sometimes, CBD products are still marijuana because they were sourced from marijuana plants rather than hemp.
+Although most Americans and successful stoners agree that marijuana has positive health benefits, many fear the idea of getting high.
+It’s no surprise that one chemical in marijuana, CBD is very popular.
+However, some CBD products are still marijuana because they come from marijuana plants rather than hemp.

-With all the talk about CBD, many started to wonder if THC even mattered.
-Now, research is starting to suggest it does.
-Science now knows that THC and CBD both may have positive benefits for those with bipolar disorder or PTSD.
+With all the talk about CBD, many wonder if THC even matters.
+Now, research suggests it does.
+Science now knows that THC and CBD combined may be beneficial for those with bipolar disorder or PTSD.
 Plus, the psychotropic property of marijuana (the fact it gets you high) may directly benefit ADD and ADHD symptoms.
 It’s all about finding the right variety of marijuana for your needs.

-For the everyday ‘stoner,’ a medical card isn’t needed to illustrate what it does.
+The everyday ‘stoner,’ doesn’t need a doctor’s recommendation to recognize what cannabis does for them.
 Getting high means reducing stress, slowing down thoughts, and thinking things through.
 When you live a high-stress life, or regularly require higher thinking, this plant keeps the mind in homeostasis.

-There’s a reason why marijuana and creativity are so intertwined, and it has to do with spirituality.
-There’s a reason it’s called getting high, and it has nothing to do with being in a stupor.
+There’s a reason marijuana and creativity are so intertwined, and it has to do with spirituality.
+Getting high, has nothing to do with being in a stupor.
 Getting high means going outside of your ego – becoming greater than yourself.
 When you become greater than yourself, you are free to think new thoughts.
 You are open to creativity.

 Marijuana, (and every other plant that gets you high) does exactly that.
 They reduce the brain’s ability to recognize ego – some more dramatically than others.
 They make you high.
 They make you more creative.